PostgreSQL Heartbeats

 Verify

-• Look for entries in the heartbeat table to verify this is working with an updated timestamp
+- Look for an entry in the heartbeat table with an updated timestamp after some minutes to verify this is working.